 During the impact that causes a brain contusion, it's possible for the brain to be damaged directly under the site of impact, on the opposite side from the point of impact as the brain is slammed into the opposing side of the skull, or both.
 These differences in the site of injury are classified under coup and contrecoup injuries.

 Contusions, like concussions, can range dramatically from minor to extremely severe.
 Severe contusions may cause a loss of consciousness, confusion, tiredness, emotional distress, or agitation.
 More severe contusions may cause the brain to swell, could prevent proper oxygenation, and other serious consequences.

-- Slip and fall causing the skull to crack
+- A slip-and-fall that causes the skull to crack

-- Motor vehicle accident in which something penetrates or breaks the skull
+- A motor vehicle accident in which something penetrates or breaks the skull

-- Gunshot wound to the head, which is the leading cause of death by TBI
+- A gunshot wound to the head, which is the leading cause of death by TBI

 Blockage can occur as a result of a blood clot, stroke, heart attack, or serious trauma, among others.
 It may also be possible the blood flow to the brain, in quantity, is normal, but that the blood itself is not carrying enough oxygen.
 This can occur as a result of poisoning, drowning, carbon monoxide poisoning, choking, suffocation, or anything that prevents the lungs from taking in a normal amount of oxygen molecules.